spuder/klipper-ender2pro/README.md

 - Part: https://www.amazon.com/gp/product/B08QJDP36R/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

-### klipper config
+#### klipper runout sensor config

-The following will just work on klipper, assuming you already have a 'pause' and 'resume' macro defined
+The following will just work on klipper, assuming you already have a 'pause' and 'resume' macro defined.

+As soon as the fillament runs out, it will pause the print.
+To resume, click the 'resume' macro in the gui

 ```
 [filament_switch_sensor RunoutSensor]